SenecaOne/WordPress-Repo/README.md

 # WordPress Repo

-This is simply a skeleton repo for a WordPress site forked from Mark Jaquith's [WP-Skeleton][wpskeleton]!
+This is simply a skeleton repo for a WordPress site forked from Mark Jaquith's [WP-Skeleton](https://github.com/markjaquith/WordPress-Skeleton)!

 ## Assumptions